Chebera Churchura National Park: Flora

 The park contains four types of habitats, grasslands, wood lands, mountain forest and riverine forests.
 Most of the park which is covered by 62% is wooded grassland dominated by elephant grass (Pennisetum purpureum), with montane woodland comprising 29% along with woodland and riparian forest the rest.
 Palm trees are significantly diverse within the park's ecoregion.
 Dominant woody vegetation includes Ficus, Combretum, Ehretia, and Albizia species.
 The natural forest harbors non-timber forest products known for economic value such as Enset, Coffee, Coriander, and Piper species.
 So far 106 woody plant species were identified of which six are endemic to Ethiopia.

 Fauna

 Mammals

 The park is home to 37 species of large mammals.
 It provides home to wild African elephants that are commonly rare within the protected forest areas and open grasslands, by which the park harbors over 500 individuals moving in different herds.
-Mammals that are also found in Chebera Churchura national park include lions, leopards, servals, greater kudus, colobus monkeys, vervet monkeys, hippos, defassa waterbucks, warthogs, and Cape buffalos.
+Mammals that are also found in Chebera Churchura national park include lions, leopards, servals, greater kudus, colobus monkeys, vervet monkeys, hippopotamuses, defassa waterbucks, warthogs, and Cape buffalos.